gardenjs/gardenjs/README.md

 ### v1.0

+* [bug] Scrolling bug if nav list of stories is longer than panel.
 * [feature] Collapse/expand panel button in sidebar and close btn in panel nav. (check branch)
 * [refactor] Move logic to own file.
 Handle user interaction.
 * [task] Restructure and divide garden server and component server.